On the arithmetic of polynomial semidomains: Factoriality Properties

-We say that a semidomain $S$ is a \emph{GCD-semidomain} if $S^*$ is a GCD-monoid.
+Recall that a semidomain $S$ is called a GCD-semidomain if $S^*$ is a GCD-monoid.
 It is well known and not hard to verify that every UFM is a GCD-monoid.
 Hence every UFS is a GCD-semidomain.
-We can characterize when a polynomial semidomain $S[x]$ is GCD in terms of $S$.
+As another application of Lemma~\ref{lemma: irreducible polynomials in Nakayama's example}, we will characterize, for a semidomain $S$, when $S[x]$ is a GCD-semidomain.